 Carlson Funds Enterprise students participate in an intensive 6-credit, 2-semester course in which they gain hands-on experience with the management and marketing of a live portfolio from investments made by several area companies.
 The coursework required for the CFE aligns with the Finance Major core curriculum.

-When applying to the Funds Enterprise, students should be on track to complete all courses listed below by the end of their first semester in the Funds Enterprise.
+When applying to the Funds Enterprise, students should be on track to complete all courses listed below by the end of their semesters in the Funds Enterprise.
 Additionally, we have suggested an "Ideal Order" for your planning purposes, however, it is not required to follow these suggestions.

 |Course||Credits||Title||Ideal Order||Additional Information|